How much would you pay for the world’s classiest beverage?

 However, there’s a point where Scotch can be aged too long and won’t taste as good.
 That’s when the wood overpowers the whiskey, and that’s somewhere between 20 and 40 years.
 Something to keep in mind when you’re trying to decide whether or not to drop a few hundred or thousand bucks on a 50 year old bottle.

 Now, on to price.
 You’d be amazed at what some people have shelled out for a single malt Scotch.
 Let’s begin with the absolutely most expensive bottles — notice that many of these are aged 50 years or more.
-So you can’t even be sure that you’ll enjoy it.
+So you can’t even be sure that you’ll enjoy them.
 But then again, at these prices, who would drink them?

 Macallan M — $628,000